 Once the most important city in Europe, today Rome is a bucket list destination on any European itinerary and is increasingly becoming popular with solo travellers.

-My second ever solo trip abroad was a week travelling through Italy beginning in the capital, so I can personally vouch for it as a good solo travel destination.
+My second ever solo trip abroad was a week travelling through Italy beginning in the capital, so I can personally vouch for it as an epic destination to visit by yourself.
 This is all thanks to the historic attractions, amazing Italian cuisine and the friendly locals that you’ll meet along the way.

-In this guide to solo travel in Rome, I’ll share some of the best things you can do in the city whilst visiting alone, along with some tips on where to stay and how to keep safe.
+In this guide, I’ll share some of the best things you can do in the city whilst visiting alone, along with some tips on where to stay and how to keep safe.
 As they say, when in Rome…

 Is Rome Safe for Solo Travellers?

 Rome is a safe place to visit as a solo traveller and the majority of visitors will have no problems whatsoever.
 Having said that, you should always be cautious when travelling abroad and even more so as a solo traveller.

 The main risks you’ll face in Rome are pickpockets and scammers.

 Here are some tips for dealing with these: